 He has curated a number of exhibitions, including Digital Responses, V&A; Morandi’s Legacy; Influences on British Art at the Estorick Collection, London, (accompanied by a book published by Philip Wilson) and The artists Folio at Cartwright Hall, Bradford (2014).
 He published a major survey of print-making, Printmaking: a Contemporary Perspective (Black Dog Publishers-2010) and is a regular contributor to a number of publications including, Art in Print, Printmaking Today and Print Quarterly where he has been on the editorial board since 2009.
 In 2011 he was chairman of the selection jury for the Imprint International Graphic Art Triennial in Warsaw, Poland.
 He was Keynote Speaker at both Impact 7 International Printmaking Conference, Melbourne, Australia 2011 and SNAP3 in Germany in 2015.
-In 2013 he was commissioned to write the catalogue essay for the exhibition of Rego and Daumier at the Casa das Historias, Museu Paula Rego and has recently completed a catalogue essay on Henry Moore’s Elephant Skull etchings for a forthcoming exhibition at the Geneva Museum of Art and History.
+In 2013 he was commissioned to write the catalogue essay for the exhibition of Rego and Daumier at the Casa das Historias, Museu Paula Rego and completed a catalogue essay on Henry Moore’s Elephant Skull etchings for the exhibition at the Geneva Museum of Art and History.

 My research is focused on a practice-based approach and located within fine art.
 Through printmaking, sculpture, installation and writing, I explore issues around absence and loss, with ideas crossing between media.
 A recurring question for me is how new technologies impact on previous processes, in particular within printmaking; and how digital technologies can inform and rejuvenate older technologies, such as etching and screenprint.
 This fits in to my broader commitment to printmaking, both as a practitioner but also through raising awareness of the value and quality of print over and beyond its role as a reproducible media.